fgeorgatos/HPCBIOS/HPCBIOS_2012-92.rst

 ---------

 EasyBuild_ is a tool developed over the course of recent years and has been released for production use during SuperComputing'12, in Nov.
-2012, by the HPC group of University of Ghent.
+2012, by the HPC group of Ghent University.

 Although other alternatives to EasyBuild could eventually appear in the open, so far it has been the most self-consistent publicly available tool in yielding